Canon 1300D vs 1DX Mark III

 Travel and landscape photographers will find it useful that the 1DX Mark III has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 1DX Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the 1300D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1300D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1300D and 1DX Mark III can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Canon 1D X Mark III Manual.

 So what is the bottom line?
 Is the Canon 1300D better than the Canon 1D X Mark III or vice versa?
 The listing below highlights the relative strengths of the two models.